TaoChenOSU/ARC/README.md

 Two such simulation environments were Georgia Tech's AutoRally platform and the Stage simulation platform.

-Below are instructions for installing and running GT AutoRally and Stage.
+Below are instructions for installing and running GT AutoRally and Stage with the ARC project.

 ---